reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 - Effects run whenever synchronization is needed.
 - Logic inside event handlers is not reactive.
 - Logic inside Effects is reactive.
-- You can move non-reactive logic from Effects into Event functions.
+- You can move non-reactive logic from Effects into Effect Events.
-- Only call Event functions from inside Effects.
+- Only call Effect Events from inside Effects.
-- Don't pass Event functions to other components or Hooks.
+- Don't pass Effect Events to other components or Hooks.

 </Recap>